Launching an Instance with a Single Network Interface¶

 Search for and select the Netgate Appliance for Azure

-The username entered will be created as a valid pfSense account upon bringup and will be able to log into the web GUI.
+The username entered will be created as a valid pfSense® Plus account upon boot and will be able to log into the GUI.
 Additionally, the admin user will also have it’s password set to the value that’s entered.

 Choose the instance size.

-Once the VM launches and the Azure portal shows that it has come up, you can access the web interface.
-Use the password you set during the provisioning process and the
+Once the VM launches and the Azure portal shows that it has come up, the web interface will be accessible.
+Use the password set during the provisioning process and the